cyberrangecz/docs/docs/user-guide-basic/training-agenda/cheating-detection.md

 #### Detection Event of type 'Location Similarity'

 **Domain name** - name of the domain service that was shared by all participants of the event.
-**Is address of deployment** - Boolean value that specifies if the domain is the same as the domain name where KYPO is deployed.
+**Is address of deployment** - Boolean value that specifies if the domain is the same as the domain name where CyberRangeCZ Platform is deployed.

 #### Detection Event of type 'Time Proximity'

 **Proximity threshold** - specified time window (in seconds), in which two submissions from distinct players on the same level are flagged.

 #### Detection Event of type 'Minimal Solve Time'

 **Minimal solve time** - minimum time to solve level (specified in training definition).
 **Solved in time** - time it took for the player to solve the level.

 #### Detection Event of type 'No Commands'